| Title: | Nonparametric Statistical Methods |

 Obtains a percentile bootstrap confidence interval.

-The bootstrap samples are obtained via the function boot
+The bootstrap samples are obtained via the function boot.

 A confidence interval.